Tonywuhk/realai.org/README.md

 The best place to appreciate AI’s progress is at its research frontiers.
 Unlike mature fields where many years of postgraduate training is needed, the [background](http://realai.org/resources/curriculum/) for cutting-edge AI is accessible to college students, whose papers often appear in top academic [conferences](http://realai.org/resources/conferences/).

-Presently, our focus is on deep learning ([Goodfellow et al., 2016](https://mitpress.mit.edu/books/deep-learning); [LeCun et al., 2015](http://www.nature.com/nature/journal/v521/n7553/full/nature14539.html); [Schmidhuber 2014](https://arxiv.org/abs/1404.7828)), a promising area in machine learning inspired by [neuroscience](http://realai.org/neuroscience/).
+Presently, we focus on deep learning ([Goodfellow et al., 2016](https://mitpress.mit.edu/books/deep-learning); [LeCun et al., 2015](http://www.nature.com/nature/journal/v521/n7553/full/nature14539.html); [Schmidhuber 2014](https://arxiv.org/abs/1404.7828)), an area in machine learning inspired by [neuroscience](http://realai.org/neuroscience/).
+Our focus will shift to [other areas](http://realai.org/frontiers/) if they show promise towards AGI.

 ### Reinforcement Learning